TritonDataCenter/manatee-state-machine/xlog_diverge.md

 0/4761780 # First startup without recovery.conf
 ```

-Also note that moving the recover.conf back in place and running it as snc again,
+Also note that moving the recover.conf back in place and running it as sync again,
 the logs are still diverged:
 ```
 [root@0100a2cb (postgres) ~]$ mv /var/tmp/recovery.conf /manatee/pg/data/.